 I have a Masters in International Education and Development (2012) from Sussex University and an MA in Applied Linguistics (Literacy) from Macquarie University.
 I served as an intern at the Institute of Social and Economic Research, Rhodes University in South Africa.
 I have enjoyed dedicating my energies, passions and skills to working on the Honey Ant Readers programme I love the bright and vibrant illustrations, lively characters forming stories passed down through generations as well as the games that make learning fun and motivating.
 My favourite story is Book 12 'Drowned him, drowned him'.

 I am so excited to have had the opportunity to be a part of this bold and innovative programme and to work with the dedicated and exceptional teachers, elders, parents, community members and of course students around Australia."

-Emma now works for the Department of Education in Northern Territory as a much loved linguist, who is making an enormous and positive difference to the lives of many Warlpiri people.
+Emma is now studying for her PhD, while working for the Department of Education in Northern Territory as a much loved linguist, who is making an enormous and positive difference to the lives of many Warlpiri people.